 After eye procedures, eyelashes may stick together and eyelids appear red and puffy.
 If you are feeling less than 100% healthy it may take longer for your treatment to heal and symptoms may appear more prominent.

 For at least 7 days after a procedure or until the area appears to be healed, include the following daily routine:

-- Apply Bepanthen to the area at least 3 times a day using a cotton bud.
+- Apply Bepanthen to the area twice a day using a cotton bud.

 - Wash hands before and after application and use a clean cotton bud each time to avoid infection.

 - Use a gentle face cleanser and avoid the treatment areas.

 If the area does get wet, pat dry very gently with a clean towel or tissue.
 If you have ever had cold sores or herpes simplex in the past it is important that you continue to use medication for 7 days after your lip treatment, as you did 7 days before.
 This will help prevent an outbreak, which causes discomfort and could result in scarring.

 - DO NOT expose the area to extreme heat or extreme cold until healed.
 This includes sunbathing, tanning beds, saunas etc.

 - DO NOT use makeup on the area for 7 days and in the case of eye procedures use a new mascara to prevent infection.

 - DO NOT apply Vaseline - this will make the area sweat, allowing the pigment to heal incorrectly during the 7 day healing process.
 Vaseline can be applied after the 7-day period and is recommended if you plan to use chlorinated pools and Jacuzzis.
 When your permanent cosmetics are in contact with strong chemicals use a protector.